• Investors Relations

 We believe that informed decisions come from timely insights.
 BT Research offers quick access to key macroeconomic indicators, market outlook, and economic analyses that shape Romania's financial landscape.

 The data displayed is for informational purposes only and is sourced from NIS and Eurostat.
-Please use it judiciously and consult multiple sources when making decisions.
-Updated on April 3, 2026.
+Please use it with caution and consult multiple sources when making decisions.
+Updated on June 11, 2026.

 Real GDP Growth - Quarter-over-quarter